-When the central bank cuts rates when banks are the marginal investors in bank-dependent investments (high $\eta^{Put}$ ), cutting rates decreases the Sharpe ratio for a portion of the state space.
+When banks are the marginal investors in bank-dependent investments (high $\eta^{Put}$ ), cutting rates decreases the Sharpe ratio for a portion of the state space.
 In this case, changing interest rates affects goods prices, which changes the returns banks get relative to households.
-Monetary policy affects returns on bank's investments so that bank profitability does not increase, and thus lower funding rates do not provide additional incentives to borrow.
+Bank profitability does not increase, and thus lower funding rates do not provide additional incentives to borrow.
 However, in the region where households produce good 1, households are now the marginal investors in bank-dependent investments.
-While banks lose the automatic stabilization provided by rising prices (dividend yield) on bank-dependent investments, lower rates also no longer pass through to prices.
+While banks lose the automatic stabilization provided by rising prices (dividend yield) on bank-dependent investments, lower rates no longer pass through to prices.
 Banks can hold more capital without depressing their returns, hence their profitability increases, and they borrow more.
 These incentives are reflected in equation (12).
 Banks' risk premium and liquidity premium sum to $\ell$ , so cutting rates must in equilibrium increase banks' risk premium.
 Since banks face a single balance sheet decision for risk (namely, leverage) banks' instantaneous risk premium increases (all else equal) by increasing leverage.